Cruising J-Town

 Car culture has long been synonymous with Southern California.
 What we drive for work and play have been literal and symbolic vehicles of personal expression, community identity, and social mobility.
 This has been especially true for the Southland’s Japanese American community, starting back over one hundred years ago and continuing through current day.

-Cruising J-Town: Behind the Wheel of the Nikkei Community chronicles the people and stories behind how Japanese Americans have played vital roles in countless car scenes throughout the region.
-Be it a humble gardener’s truck or a customized hot rod, a stout family sedan or a professional racer, look closely and you will find generations of Nikkei steering their personal, family, and professional stories via their relationship to car culture.
+Cruising J-Town: Nikkei Car Culture in Southern California chronicles the people and stories behind how Japanese Americans have played vital roles in countless car scenes throughout the region.
+Be it a humble gardener’s truck or a customized hot rod, a stout family sedan or a professional race car, look closely and you will find generations of Nikkei who have been behind the wheel and under the hood, working gas pumps and designing concept cars.

-Curated by cultural scholar and writer, Dr. Oliver Wang, our exhibition will feature rare photographs, car-related ephemera, and the oral history testimonies of dozens of Nikkei car enthusiasts, racers, mechanics, journalists, industry professionals, and many others.
-Cruising J-Town will feature both a companion book and documentary content to accompany the exhibition, which is planned to open in the summer of 2025.
+Curated by writer and scholar Oliver Wang, our exhibit will feature rare photographs, car-related ephemera, and the oral history testimonies of dozens of Nikkei car enthusiasts, racers, mechanics, journalists, industry professionals, and many others.
+Cruising J-Town will feature both a companion documentary and book to accompany the exhibition, which is planned to open in 2025/2026.

-Cruising J-Town: Behind the Wheel of the Nikkei Community is sponsored by the National Endowment for the Humanities.
+Cruising J-Town: Nikkei Car Culture in Southern California is sponsored by the National Endowment for the Humanities.

 Calls for Submissions